David of Trebizond: After the Fall

 Other members of the family fared little better.
 David's daughter Anna, whom he had offered in marriage to Mehmed, was taken to the Imperial harem.
-Later she was married to Zaganos Pasha but not long afterwards they divorced, and she was handed to a son of Elvan Bey.
+Later she was married to Zaganos Pasha according to some sources she was killed by her husband because she did not want to convert, while according to others, she remarried Elvanbeyzade Sinan Bey after becoming widowed or divorced.
 Maria Gattilusio, the widow of David's older brother Alexander, also joined the harem.

 Spandounes, writing much later than these sources or Pseudo-Chalkokondyles but drawing on family traditions, reports a different fate for some of these people.
 He states that Maria's son Alexios had been spared; according to tradition he was given lands just outside the city walls of Galata, where he was known locally as "the Son of the Bey" and after whom the district of Beyoğlu was named.
 Spandounes also writes that the widowed Empress Helena Kantakouzene was heavily fined by the Sultan for burying her husband and her sons, and spent the rest of her life in poverty.
 Her youngest son, George, was raised as a Muslim, but when he was later allowed to visit Uzun Hasan in Persia, he fled from the court to his sister in Georgia, where he reverted to Christianity and married a Georgian princess.

+Veneration

 Genealogy

 One of David's daughters survived him as the wife of a Gurieli ruler from the Dadiani family.
 The later-day Gurieli thus claimed descent from David and from dozens of emperors who were his ancestors.

 David apparently had no children by his first wife Maria of Gothia.
 By his second wife Helena Kantakouzene, he had: